 …Particularly, there’s a bunch more Smith machine “booty” exercises — Just search for them on Instagram and Pinterest.
 Many female trainees (and maybe some guys) will appreciate this!

-The Monster G9 Smith machine has the same 770 lb weight capacity rating as the other Monster models.
+The Force USA G9 Smith machine has the same 770 lb weight capacity rating as the other Force USA all-in-one gym models.
 That’s plenty for the vast majority of lifters.

 It has the same 12″ loadable sleeve length as the other models’ Smith machines.
 This may only be an issue if you only have super thick bumper plates (i.e. crumb bumper plates/hi-temp bumpers), in which case you could only load on ~270 lbs of plates.
 But even in this worst case scenario, 270 lbs is plenty of weight for the exercises most people do on the Smith machine.

 Most people will have other types of weight plates, whether that’s somewhat thinner bumper plates or the much thinner cast iron weight plate — in which case, you can potential load several hundred more pounds of weight.

 The Force USA G9 Smith machine also has safety catches, as do the other models.
 The safety catches are connected to the Smith track.
 You set the height by rotating it so it sits atop one of the chrome pegs on the column behind the track.
 You should set it at or just below the range of motion for whichever Smith machine exercise you’re doing.